 Here is where law firms can implement functions such as client intake forms, automated workflows, RFPs and budget & matter management in a way that is customised to the client, efficient, and adds value to service delivery.

-Visually, LPM allows law firms to meet client’s demands for transparency, accessibility, and information using communication tools, Gantt charts (see video below), status updates and reporting tools which increases accountability and provides visual assurance that a matter is on track.
+Visually, LPM allows law firms to meet client’s demands for transparency, accessibility, and information using communication tools, Gantt charts (see example below), status updates and reporting tools which increases accountability and provides visual assurance that a matter is on track.

 Here is where law firms can utilise functions such as client collaboration workspaces, change of scope approvals, and Business Intelligence (BI) reporting to not only demonstrate transparency, but also give clients more access and control over the matter process, which can assist in building trust, loyalty and strengthening relationships.